the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab6_gui/_index.md

 **`gui_template.py` has a ton of code, you don't have to be too concerned with understanding each line.**
-Focus on reading the comments to understand the methods.
+Focus on reading the comments to understand the purpose of each method.

 ---